orbbec/OrbbecSDK-dev/examples/4.misc.metadata/README.md

 ### Knowledge

-Pipeline is a pipeline for processing data streams, providing multi-channel stream configuration, switching, frame aggregation, and frame synchronization functions
+Pipeline is a pipeline for processing data streams, providing multi-channel stream configuration, switching, frame aggregation, and frame synchronization functions.

-Frameset is a combination of different types of Frames
+Frameset is a combination of different types of Frames.

-Metadata is used to describe the various properties and states of a frame
+Metadata is used to describe the various properties and states of a frame.

 ## Code overview